-the δ -values shows that two different processes can lead to the observed decrease in d in the warm sector.
-After the entrance

-- 575 into the warm sector, d and E decrease, while δ^{18} O and δ^{2} H increase.
-This stage is dominated by dew deposition and nonequilibrium processes during dew deposition might lead to the observed changes in SWIs.
+Furthermore, the movement of the air masses changes from equatorward to poleward (Fig. 11e).
+Therefore, this episode of decreasing d outside of the warm sector could be due to weaker non-equilibrium fractionation during ocean evaporation.
+During the d decrease within the warm sector, the air parcels stay at the same altitude or ascend slightly, while E is close to zero or changes sign, implying dew formation.
+The median precipitation, which consists of rainfall for 98 % of all precipitation events, and cloud and ice water content increase shortly before arrival of the warm temperature advection trajectories.
+The evolution of d and the δ values shows that two different processes can lead to the observed decrease in d in the warm sector.
+After the entrance into the warm sector, d and E decrease, while δ^{18} O and δ^{2} H increase.
+This stage is dominated by dew deposition, and non-equilibrium processes during dew deposition might lead to the observed changes in SWIs.
 Shortly before arrival, δ^{18} O and δ^{2} H also start decreasing.
-At this stage, dew deposition as well as the interaction of water vapour with cloud and rain droplets affect the isotopic composition of the water vapour. d in cloud droplets is low during the precipitation events in the warm sector (not shown).
-Therefore, an exchange between cloud droplets and the surrounding water vapour could lead to a decrease in d. - Nonetheless, the vertical profiles during warm temperature advection along the ACE track do not show lower d in regions of high $q_c + q_i$ (Fig. 12a,e).
-The median vertical d profile as well as the profile for precipitating and non-precipitating events show lowest d close to the surface implying that surface-related processes such as dew deposition are most important in forming negative d anomalies in the warm sector.
-To better understand the changes in SWIs in the warm sector, the temporal evolution of SWIs in water vapour during the moist processes in the warm sector needs to be described using a mechanistic physical - 585 approach.
+At this stage, dew deposition and the interaction of water vapour with cloud and rain droplets affect the isotopic composition of the water vapour. d in cloud droplets is low during the precipitation events in the warm sector (not shown).
+Therefore, an exchange between cloud droplets and the surrounding water vapour could lead to a decrease in d.
+Nonetheless, the vertical profiles during warm temperature advection along the ACE track do not show lower d in regions of high $q_c + q_i$ (Fig. 12a, e).
+The median vertical d profile and the profile for precipitating and non-precipitating events show the lowest d close to the surface, implying that surface-related processes such as dew deposition are most important in forming negative d anomalies in the warm sector.
+To better understand the changes in SWIs in the warm sector, the temporal evolution of SWIs in water vapour during the moist processes in the warm sector needs to be described using a mechanistic physical approach.
 A study is in preparation describing the temporal evolution of the isotopic composition of water vapour with single physical process models.